ethereum/EIPs/EIPS/eip-X.md

 Quantum supremacy[1] "is the goal of demonstrating that a programmable quantum computer can solve a problem that no classical computer can solve in any feasible amount of time".
-Previous attempts have been made to demonstrate quantum supremacy, e.g. Kim[2], Arute[3] and Morvan[4], but they have been refuted or at least claimed to have no practical benefit, e.g. Begusic and Chan[5], Pednault[6], and a quote from Sebastian Weidt in The Telegraph.
+Previous attempts have been made to demonstrate quantum supremacy, e.g. Kim[2], Arute[3] and Morvan[4], but they have been refuted or at least claimed to have no practical benefit, e.g. Begusic and Chan[5], Pednault[6], and a quote from Sebastian Weidt (The Telegraph, "Supercomputer makes calculations in blink of an eye that take rivals 47 years", 2023).
 Quantum supremacy, by its current definition, is "irrespective of the usefulness of the problem".
 This proposal, however, focuses on a stricter definition of a problem that indicates the earliest sign where an adversary may soon bypass current Ethereum cryptography standards.
 This contract serves as trustless, unbiased proof of this strong quantum supremacy by generating a classically intractable problem on chain,